The Best Lizards for Handling: Species That Welcome Your Touch

 Bearded dragons typically grow to around 18 to 24 inches in length.

-Beardies are good-sized lizards if you are a newbie and want a lizard that will feel secure in your hands.
-Picking them up is simple, and because of their laid-back and docile temperaments, they will often walk onto your hand and will not need to be picked up at all.
+Beardies are great beginner lizards thanks to their size and laid-back personality.
+They will often walk onto your hand and will not need to be picked up at all.

 Temperament